Paige VanZant: Chopped

 On March 3, 2017, VanZant was announced as one of 16 celebrities taking part in a celebrity cooking competition on the Food Network TV series Chopped.
 She was featured in the "Star Power: Culinary Muscle" episode, alongside former NFL player LaMarr Woodley, female Olympic gold medalist fencer Mariel Zagunis, and former Olympic gold medalist figure skater Dorothy Hamill.
 VanZant made it through the appetizer, and entree rounds to compete in the dessert round against Hamill.
 She then edged out Hamill in the dessert round to become the Chopped winner.

 Writings

 VanZant released her biography, Rise: Surviving the Fight of My Life on April 10, 2018.
 The book details her rise to fame, including her UFC battles, personal battles and appearances on Dancing with the Stars.

 Personal life

 Her father nicknamed her "12 Gauge" because of her love of shooting and hunting.

 She has modeled for Nike and Columbia Sportswear.

 In May 2018, VanZant confirmed that she had a breast augmentation, saying: "I'm a girl and always wanted my own boobs.
 They never came so I bought them."

 In September 2018, VanZant married Austin Vanderford, a professional MMA fighter and a two-time NAIA All-American and national champion wrestler.
 The couple began dating the previous year, and Vanderford proposed to VanZant in January 2018.

+In September 2023, VanZant claimed in an interview with Barstool Sports that she had earned more money in a 24 hour period with OnlyFans than she had in her entire fight career.